LysTech-org/.github/profile/README.md

 ## Wanna Join?

 Interested in joining the LysTech squad?
 We welcome developers with basic coding and collaboration skills.
-While we primarily recruit members in real life like in France or Hong Kong, remote contributors are always welcome!
+Remote contributors are always welcome!
 Just drop us a message at [info@lystech.org](mailto:info@lystech.org) and let’s chat.

 ---